Azimuthal asymmetries of charged hadrons produced in high-energy muon scattering off longitudinally polarised deuterons: The 2006 data analysis

 \subsection{Experimental set-up}

-The COMPASS set-up is a two-stage forward spectrometer with the world's largest polarised target, two large-aperture magnets SM1 and SM2, various types of tracking and particle identification detectors (PID).
+The COMPASS set-up is a two-stage forward spectrometer with the world's largest polarised target and various types of tracking and particle identification detectors (PID) in front and behind of two large-aperture magnets SM1 and SM2.
+These detectors provide data for reconstruction of corresponding tracks.
 The spectrometer was operated in the high energy (160~GeV) muon beam at CERN.
-Its initial configuration, used for data taking in 2002--2004, was described in Ref.~\cite{Abbon:2007pq}.
-During the long accelerator shutdown in 2005, the set-up was modified as described in Ref.~\cite{Alekseev:2009ac}.
+Its initial configuration (see Ref.~\cite{Abbon:2007pq}) was used for data taking in 2002 -- 2004.
+During the long accelerator shutdown in 2005, the set-up was modified (see Ref.~\cite{Alekseev:2009ac}).
 The major modifications influencing the present analysis were as follows: (i) the replacement of the two 60~cm long target cells (denoted as $U$ and $D$) by three cells $U,\ M$ and $D$ of lengths 30~cm, 60~cm and 30~cm, (ii) the replacement of the target solenoid magnet by the new one with a wider aperture and (iii) the installation of the electromagnetic calorimeter ECAL1 in front of the hadron calorimeter HCAL1.
-These modifications of the apparatus aimed at further minimising systematic uncertainties, increasing the acceptance of the spectrometer and improving its $e/\gamma$ ~PID capabilities.
+The ECAL1 is not used in the analysis because it was not fully operational yet in 2006 and partially acted as a hadron absorber.
+These modifications of the apparatus where aimed at further reduction of systematic uncertainties, enlargement of the spectrometer acceptance and improvement of $e/\gamma$ ~PID capabilities.
+These modifications have required reconsidering the Ref. \cite{Alekseev:2010dm} methods of data stability tests and asymmetry calculations (see Sections 3.3 and 3.6.)